shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich giggled as she scampered off.

-[my computer crashed and lost the scene I just wrote about Ersatzica and mudrich getting a complete count :[ ]
+[my computer crashed and lost the scene I just wrote about Ersatzica and Mudrich getting a complete count :[ ]

-[ersatzcia goes to see fisher as seen earlier in the chapter]
+[Ersatzica goes to see fisher as seen earlier in the chapter]

 Ersie finds Mudrich.
 “Hi Muddie!”